Union County Public Schools

 Unsafe School Choice under ESSA 2

-Students will be allowed to transfer when one of the following conditions exist:
+Students will be allowed to transfer, under this basis, only when one of the following conditions exist:

 1. a school is determined to be “persistently dangerous” (as defined by North Carolina Department of Public Instruction3 ); or